-To relocate YGG Llyn y Forwyn from its existing site to a newly constructed school building on the built on the land North Side of Highfield, Ferndale, CF43 4AD, known locally as the former 'Chubb Factory'.
+To relocate YGG Llyn y Forwyn from its existing site to a newly constructed school building to be built on the land North Side of Highfield, Ferndale, CF43 4AD, known locally as the former 'Chubb Factory'.

 Do you agree with proposal 1?
-Yes No Not sure Please let us know the reasons for your choice
+Yes No Not sure Please let us know the reasons for y your cho oice

-Do you think the proposal could impact opportunities for people to use and promote the Welsh Language (Positive or Negative)?
-Do you think the proposal in any way it treats the Welsh Language less favourably the the English Language?
-How positive effects on the Welsh Language could be increased, or negative effects be decreased?
+Do you think the proposal could impact opportunities for people to use and promote t Welsh Language (Positive or Negative)? he Do you think the proposal in any way it treats the Welsh Language less favourably th the English Language? an How positive effects on the Welsh Language could be increased, or negative effects decreased? be